oliviawilcox1/projecttwo/README.md

 Models - Song Information which involves the title name and the artist as well as date and genre.
 There will also be a comment model as well

+Many Comments to One Song
+comments have userid/reference to user
+Comment will have an Owner
+Meta data may be linked to spotify

+Song Key-Value Pair:
+Name:
+Artist:
+Year:
+Album:
+Possibly Genre:

 ![start](img/one.png)
 ![start](img/two.png)